Forgotten-Memo/bot/README.md

 ## Bot Overview

-<span style="color:blue">The bot currently features over 100 commands.</span> The bot's current functionalities include, but are not limited to:
+The bot currently features over 100 commands.
+The bot's current functionalities include, but are not limited to:
 - Anime Database
 - Manga Database
 - Character Database